In an increasingly fractured world, the human need for beauty is more urgent than ever.

 He returned to Aotearoa New Zealand as Director of the MDes programme at the School of Engineering and Design, University of Auckland, and is completing a PhD in Design at Swinburne University of Technology.
 His research spans design cognition, the psychology of visual artefacts, and the relationship between designed environments and human wellbeing.
 His central question, what does design do to human experience, is what drew him to The Floral Effect Project.
 The collaboration with Emma Bass brings design research methodology and academic rigour to a body of qualitative evidence accumulating in clinical settings for over a decade.

 We welcome approaches from researchers, clinicians, institutions and designers with aligned interests, in Aotearoa New Zealand or internationally.
-Every inquiry is read personally and we respond to all of them.

 Thank you for reaching out.